-Funding for the project has already been committed by US FHWA (matched by WCOG using local funds) and by Transport Canada.
+Funding for the project has already been committed by US FHWA, Transport Canada, and by the British Columbia Ministry of Transportation and Transit.
 Additional funds will be sought from other partners as noted in the Unfunded Needs section.
 Facilitation and logistics support will be provided by U.S. Customs & Border Protection and Canada Border Services Agency.